 The Tsiionhiakwatha/Droulers archaeological site interpretation center is the location where the most important Iroquoian village ever discovered in Quebec lies.
 Circa 1450, approximately 500 St.Lawrence iroquoians established a village near the La Guerre River in what is now the municipality of Saint-Anicet.

 More than 500 years later, a local farmer by the name of François Droulers found a howel dating from the 15th century.
-Following this discovery, archaeological digs uncovered more than 150 000 artifacts over an area of 13 000 square meters.
+Following this discovery, archaeological digs uncovered more than half a million artifacts over an area of 13 000 square meters.
 These archaeological digs led to the reconstruction of the village on the site itself where the fascinating history of the Iroquoian way of life is put on display.

 A guided tour!

 Led by experienced guides, you can visit the village, its longhouses, traditional garden and its Kionhekwa exhibit.
 Both educational and entertaining, the guided tour sheds light upon the lifestyle and traditions of the 15th century Iroquoians.

 And don’t forget to check out our Events Calendar!

 Immerse yourself in the world of the St. Lawrence Iroquoians!